 If you’re walking around the lake in summer, make sure you bring your swimsuit.
 The lake’s water is super clear, and a dip would be very refreshing on a hot summer’s day.

-As you return to Bled after your walk, we recommend you stop at the Park Café (in front of Hotel Park) for a well-deserved treat: Blejska Kremšnita is the signature dessert originating from this tourist destination.
-If you did the detour to the viewpoint/s make sure your shoes are cleanish before you enter.
+As you return to Bled after your walk, we recommend you stop at the Park Restaurant and Cafe (in front of Hotel Park) for a well-deserved treat: Blejska Kremšnita is the signature dessert originating from this tourist destination.
+If you did the detour to the viewpoint/s, make sure your shoes are clean before you enter.

 More touristy options (if that’s what you’re after)

-As you walk around the lake, you also have the option to hire a boat (and row yourself) or join a boat ride to the Church of the Assumption of Mary on the island in the middle of the lake.
+As you walk around the lake, you also have the option to hire a boat (and row yourself) or join a boat ride to the Church of Mary the Queen on the island in the middle of the lake.
 We didn’t go there as it was too pricey (and touristy) for our liking.

 Likewise, we didn’t bother hiking up to Bled Castle as the views are better from the other side of the lake towards the castle than from the castle down to the lake.
 Besides, we happened to be in Bled when the Medieval Festival was on (and the place was positively crawling with people).